ChingChang9/satisfied-lieutenant/README.md

 You might also see this warning:
 ![Discord console warning](./examples/warning.jpg)

 So get your resume ready for Discord, paste the code, and hit enter.
 Now you have an awesome theme to share with your friends!
-(Or Wumpus, if you don't have friends).
+(Or Wumpus, if you don't have friends)

 ## How to use?
 Run `index.js` with an additional argument of the image you want.
 The available image names can be found in `images.json`.